p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 bitwidth: 10
 ```

-Based on the P4 code snippet above, there is no need to set any fields
+Based on the P4 code snippet above, there is no need to describe any
-inside of the type_info field of the P4Info message, because there are
+type inside of the `type_info` field of the P4Info message, because
-no named types in that code.
+there are no named types in this code.

 ## Example 2: field with user-defined `type` with no annotation